Minimum wage rates

 |Maximum weekly offset against trainee rate for accommodation & food

-From 1 April 2013 an employer may pay a trainee rate for a maximum of two years where an employee is undergoing approved training in a new job.
-(Before 1 April 2013, the trainee rate could be paid for a maximum of one year).
+Since 1 April 2013, an employer has been able to pay a trainee rate, for a maximum of two years, to employee who are undergoing approved training in a new job.
+(Before 1 April 2013, the trainee rate could be paid for a maximum of one year.)

-- second year of training - £5.71 per hour may be paid where an employee has already undertaken approved training for a total of one year in a new job and whilst that employee continues to undergo approved training for up to one further year in that job, up to a maximum of two years.
+- second year of training - £5.71 per hour may be paid where the employee has already undertaken approved training for a total of one year in a new job and while that employee continues to undergo approved training for up to one further year in that job, up to a maximum of two years.